The best hotels in Chiang Mai

 Elephant Nature Park in the Mae Taeng valley is 60 minutes north and widely considered the most ethical elephant sanctuary in Northern Thailand.
 Book directly through their official site at least 2 weeks ahead for weekend visits.
 The full-day program runs about $80 and includes transport from the Old City pickup point on Charoen Muang Road.

-Chiang Mai's best neighborhoods
+Chiang Mai's best hotel regions

 The Old City moat is the obvious starting point, and for most visitors it's still the right call.
 But if temples aren't your thing and you'd rather be near good coffee and rooftop bars, Nimman is where you actually want to sleep.